 ENG 118 The Space in Our Identity: Writing about Home

 Sara Eddy, T Th-9:00 AM-10:20 AM

-ENG 135 Intro to Creative Nonfiction: Writing about Place and Travel
+ENG 135 Intro to Creative Nonfiction: Writing about Health & Healthcare in the U.S.

-ENG 135 Intro to Creative Nonfiction: Writing about the Arts
+ENG 135 Intro to Creative Nonfiction: Writing about Food

 First-level Courses in Literature and Cross-listed First-year Seminars